Krishna Express

-The 17405 / 17406 Krishna Express also known as Sree Krishna Express, is an intercity express train running between of Andhra Pradesh and Adilabad of Telangana.
-It belongs to South Central Railways Secunderabad of Indian Railways and it takes 24 hours and 50 minutes to cover 1148 km between its nodal stations.
+The 17405 / 17406 Krishna Express, is an intercity express train running between of Andhra Pradesh and Adilabad of Telangana.
+It belongs to South Coast Railway zone and takes 24 hours and 50 minutes to cover 1148 km between its nodal stations.

 Schedule

 17405 Krishna Express starts from Tirupati at 5:45 a.m. and arrives at Adilabad on the next day 6:15 a.m.
 Similarly, 17406 Krishna Express starts from Adilabad at 21:05 and arrives at Tirupati on the next day at 21:40.

 Etymology

 The train is named after the Krishna River which flows from the city of Vijayawada.
 Then, it was extended up to Hyderabad Decan, as an early morning Day Train.
 Later, it was extended up to Secunderabad and Nizamabad and now up to Adilabad.
 It was extended up to Tirupathi on the other side.

 Krishna express is also known as Sree Krishna Express after this Indian God.